senseisimple/emulab-stable/www/sec-check/README-howto.txt

            $tws/{setup,teardown}_forms.list are used for separating out the setup and teardown case sequences.

+         - There are a couple of files mentioned in the teardown_forms.list that aren't actually covered yet, so making teardown_cases.urls will complain a bit:
+             *** Missing: 24 deleteimageid.php3
+             *** Missing: 56 delmmlist.php3

        .
 Run the generated {setup,show,teardown}_cases.wget scripts.

-         Setup/teardown are sequences creating/deleting ephemeral objects.
+         Setup/teardown are sequences creating/deleting ephemeral objects,
+         typically with a "3" appended to their names.
+Teardown undoes setup, and vice-versa of course.

-         Show (other) is separate and works on the activation objects.
+         Show (everything else) is separate and works on the objects made by activation.

              gmake run_all |& tee run_all.log
+         or:
                  gmake run_setup |& tee run_setup.log
                  gmake run_show |& tee run_show.log
                  gmake run_teardown |& tee run_teardown.log